Authentication and Authorization in EPiServer CMS 5 R1

-EPiServer CMS 5 uses an extension of the Role concept called Virtual Roles.
+EPiServer CMS 5 introduces an extension of the Role concept called Virtual Roles.
 These are roles where the membership criteria is determined at runtime for each call to IsInRole.
-In other words, the virtual role membership is not stored in the database, but depends on programmatic criteria.
+In other words, the virtual role membership is not stored in the database but depends on programmatic criterias.

 Virtual roles are controlled by the <virtualRoles> configuration section in web.config.
 A typical configuration looks like this:

 type="EPiServer.Security.WindowsAdministratorsRole, EPiServer" />

 type="EPiServer.Security.EveryoneRole, EPiServer" />